safeledger logo

 The UAE provides different food trade licenses and permits, with commercial licenses for food activities being common, but additional specific permits are often required.

 • Restaurant License: For businesses that offer food and drinks on-site.
-This includes fine dining, cafes, and quick-service restaurants.
+Restaurant trade license includes fine dining, cafes, and quick-service restaurants.

 • Catering License: For businesses providing food services for events, parties, and institutions.
 This allows food preparation and service at various locations.